KassSTEM/KassSTEM/README.md

 ###

-<h4 align="justify">I'm currently in my third-year as an Engineering Education PhD student, working with Dr. Nancy Ruzycki.
-My research interests include peer mentorship in undergraduate student organizations as well as near-peer mentorship between K-12 students and undergraduate students in educational out-of-school time (OST) STEM programs.
-Outside of research, I am the President of the Policy Advocacy in Science and Engineering (PASE) student organization at the University of Florida.
-I also serve as the Vice President of the Engineering Education Graduate Student Council and as the Strategy Consultant for the Gator Major-4-Major Mentorship Program.</h4>
+<h4 align="justify">I'm in the fourth-year of pursuing my PhD in Engineering Education, working under the supervision of Dr. Nancy Ruzycki.
+My dissertation research focuses on promoting STEM undergraduate student professional formation through mentoring experiences.
+Outside of research, I serve in various leadership and service roles.
+I am currently in my third and final term as President of the Policy Advocacy in Science and Engineering (PASE) student organization at the University of Florida, which I founded in 2022.
+I also serve as the lead web developer for the Scientist Network for Advancing Policy (SNAP), a coalition of early-career scientists dedicated to mobilizing for large-scale initiatives and bridging gaps between scientists, their communities, and the general public.</h4>

 ###